 A Proverb a Day – Devotional and Doodles

 Blue Floral Ceramic Mug | Sweet Friendship Refreshes Soul Proverbs 27:9

 To Moms Like Me

 In Proverbs 12:18 it says that words spoken rashly are like sword thrusts stabbing the person to whom the words are spoken.
 Moms, when we speak impatient, unkind, frustrated words to our children we might as well be stabbing them.
-The wounds we leave as parents can be deeper than most any other thing because we are their world and we hold all their trust.
+The wounds we leave as parents can be deeper than most other things because we are their world and hold all their trust.
 It is not just an offense against our children when we do this, but it is a sin against God.

 There is restoration and hope for mothers like me, and maybe like you, who have struggled with this sin.
 “The tongue of the wise is health.”

 “But those things which proceed out of the mouth come forth from the heart; and they defile the man.”
 Matthew 15:18

 All those things I say to my children in frustration, only reveal what is in my heart.
 What is in my heart is wickedness, anger, selfishness, pride.
 This is my problem and I must deal with it immediately.
 Once we realize our sin it is a sin in and of itself to let it sit and fester.
 It must be cut out.